krasic/draft-krasic-quic-hpack/draft-krasic-quic-qpack.md

 * the mapping layer coordinates with packet writing to manage space available for header blocks, and advances the packet epoch at packet boundaries.
-  *Although sub-optimal, an simpler implementation could ignore packet boundaries and hold that: `packet_epoch == encode_epoch`.*
+  *Although sub-optimal, a simpler implementation could ignore packet boundaries and hold that: `packet_epoch == encode_epoch`.*

 # Performance considerations